If going to therapy is rarely discussed, then conversations about psychiatric hospitals are virtually non-existent. We look at what it’s really like.

-“It’s like that for me as a person who was taken to a psychiatric hospital against his will,” Howard said. “[I] was locked in a ward and told that I can’t be trusted to sleep or shower without supervision.
+“As a person who was taken to a psychiatric hospital against his will, […] I was locked in a ward and told that I can’t be trusted to sleep or shower without supervision.
 That I must be watched because I can’t be trusted with my own life.
 That leaves a mark on a person.”

-Howard suggested asking different friends and family to visit you every day and being honest about your struggles, fears, and concerns with hospital staff.
-“If you think aliens are here on earth to harvest your organs, share it.
+Howard suggested asking different friends and family to visit you every day and being honest about any challenges you face, fears, and concerns with hospital staff.
+For example, “If you think aliens are here on earth to harvest your organs, share it.
 This is what treatment looks like.
 People can’t help you if you aren’t honest.”

-Garverich wanted readers to know that you’re not a failure if you have to be hospitalized.
+You’re not a failure if you have to be hospitalized, says Garverich.
 Rather, hospitalization is “just another tool in helping with living with mental illness.”

 Dale noted that the “key to getting good care in a facility like this is to be patient, be willing to work with the staff, and treat other patients as you would want to be treated.”